looker-open-source/sdk-codegen/README.md

 #### View the specification interactively

-After `yarn generate` completes successfully, the OpenAPI 3.x specification file is available locally, so you can search and explore the api a command similar to the following:
+When `yarn generate` completes successfully, the OpenAPI 3.x specification file is available locally, so you can search and explore the api using a command similar to the following:

 ```bash
 yarn view Looker.3.1.oas.json
 ```

-This command will start a web server on `http://localhost:5000` that allows you do browse and search the local specification file for API 3.1.
+This command will start a web server on `http://localhost:5000` that allows you to browse and search the local specification file for API 3.1.

 **Tip**: search for `query` or `dashboard` in the UI and see what you get!